-Melissa Glasgow is a registered patent attorney who focuses her practice on patent counseling and prosecution primarily in the medical and mechanical device fields.
+Melissa Love is a registered patent attorney who focuses her practice on patent counseling and prosecution primarily in the medical and mechanical device fields.

 While attending law school, Melissa worked as a summer associate with the firm in 2016.
 She served as an intern in the Texas Department of Family and Protective Services in Austin, Texas where she reviewed cases to assess the evidence, strengths, and weaknesses and to formulate a strategy for the case.
 Melissa served as development editor, articles editor, and summer staff editor for the Texas Intellectual Property Law Journal.